What is the Insurance Credentialing Process?

 Understanding the Insurance Credentialing Process:

 The credentialing process starts by making a request to join the insurance company’s network and submitting your information to them.
 Most of the large insurance companies utilize CAQH to access your license, DEA, CV, W9, etc. which means you need to obtain a CAQH ID right away to initiate the credentialing process.
+For more information on the CAQH registration process, we have a great overview that can be found here: CAQH Registration Process.
 Once this request has been submitted, the payer typically takes about 30 days to review your information and determine if they wish to proceed with the credentialing process.
 If they do wish to proceed, you’ll be notified that your application is in process and potentially be asked to submit additional information.

 This is the stage where the payer (insurance company) validates your information and ensures you are who you say you are.
 Once through this initial validation process, you then move transition into the contracting phase.
 The initial credentialing process (data validation) typically takes around 90 days for most commercial payers.
 The contracting phase, on average take another 30-60 days depending on the company, specialty and your location.
 South Florida or Los Angeles is going to be slower than in a small town.
 So this is the credentialing process in a nutshell but there are obviously many variables and more details associated with it.
 We’ve put together a short presentation below which is also worth watching when you have a couple minutes.